mjsmith037/Classifying_Bipartite_Networks/README.md

-# This repository is a work-in-progress, please have patience as we continue working to improve this documentation

-# Classifying_Bipartite_Networks
+# Telling ecological networks apart by their structure: a computational challenge

-This repository contains code and data to replicate and expand upon results published in XXXXXX.
+This repository contains code and data to replicate and expand upon results published in "Telling ecological networks apart by their structure: a computational challenge" (In Revision).
 Want to jump right in?
 [Click here to skip to a quick demo.](a-demonstration)

-In that work [Stefano Allesina](http://allesinalab.uchicago.edu/) and myself attemted to classify ecological bipartite networks using size- and connectance-independent measures of network structure.
+In the aformentioned work [Stefano Allesina](http://allesinalab.uchicago.edu/) and myself attempted to classify ecological bipartite networks using size- and connectance-independent measures of network structure.
 While we found that such classification is in principal possible and in practice relatively easy for non-biological data sets, we were unable to achieve similar success with a large collection of ecological network data that has been published over the past hundred years.

 Naturally, there are a number of possible explanations for this lack of success, ranging from an unsurpassable level of variation in ecological data to a failure of metric/method selection.
-Having attempted to solve this ourselves for several years, we now turn to the scientific community writ large -- from the computer scientists with the most state-of-the-art techniques to the field ecologists with the most insight into biological relevance -- to pick up the gauntlet.
+Having attempted to solve this ourselves for several years, we now turn to the scientific community writ large&mdash;from the computer scientists with the most state-of-the-art techniques to the field ecologists with the most insight into biological relevance&mdash;to pick up the gauntlet.

 We have sought to clearly enunciate the problem as well as the relevant aspects of a successful solution and provide here a framework for the easy application